hackclub/hackclub/meetings/2015-10-27_semester_planning.md

 - Fontebot/Steward welcomes everyone who joins Slack (asks what they are building this semester)
 - Fontebot/Steward posts after every meeting in #general
-- If club members are in our slack we can ping them after our meetings
+- If club members are in our Slack we can ping them after our meetings

 #### Curriculum